privacyguides/privacyguides.org/docs/basics/hardware.md

     A lot of routers come with storage to put your files on so you can access them from any computer on your network.
 We recommend you don't use networking devices for things other than networking.
 In the event your router was compromised, your files would also be compromised.

 The most important thing to think about with routers is keeping them up-to-date.
 Many modern routers will automatically install updates, but many others won't.
 You should check on your router's settings page for this option.
-You can usually access this page by typing 192.168.1.1 or 192.168.0.1 into the URL bar of any browser.
+That page can usually be accessed by typing `192.168.1.1` or `192.168.0.1` into the URL bar of any browser.
 You can also check in the network settings of your OS for "router" or "gateway".

 If your router does not support automatic updates, you will need to go to the manufacturer's site to download the updates and apply them manually.

 Many consumer-grade routers aren't supported for very long.
-If your router isn't supported by the manufacturer any more, you can check if it's supported by [FOSS firmware](../router.md).
+If your router isn't supported by the manufacturer anymore, you can check if it's supported by [FOSS firmware](../router.md).
 You can also buy routers that come with FOSS firmware installed by default; these tend to be supported longer than most routers.

 Some ISPs provide a combined router/modem.
 It can be beneficial for security to purchase a separate router and set your ISP router/modem into modem-only mode.
 This way, even when your ISP-provided router is no longer getting updates, you can still get security updates and patches.
 It also means any problems that affect your modem won't affect your router and vice versa.